About Us - Our Members

 A number of years later Lynn met up with Grant.
 They decided to come back to Dunedin, as Lynn's parents were getting older, and needed help, and both Grant and Lynn's children had grown up and left home.

 After buying a house, Lynn asked Grant to build her a small aviary, as she really missed having birds around.
 They decided to try their luck with budgies.
 After meeting up with their neighbour Simon, and seeing the size of his birds, Grant decided they were going to become a lot more serious about the hobby.
-They also met Mike Hannan, and after acquiring their first lot of quality budgies, the aviary stated to grow.
-It currently accomodates thirty-three breeding cages.
+They also met Mike Hannan, and after acquiring their first lot of quality budgies, the aviary started to grow.
+It currently accommodates thirty-three breeding cages.

 Grant and Lynn have decided to specialize in Lacewing and Normal Light Green budgies.
 They also have Opalines, Spangles, Violets, Blues, Greys and Cinnamons.
 They are really enjoying it and participated in their first show in 2009 with great success.